Organizational and Community Development Facilitator

 Get detailed information on culture, communications, housing, and safety (including crime statistics) to make a well-informed decision about serving: https://www.peacecorps.gov/georgia/preparing-to-volunteer/safety-and-security/

-Trainees and Volunteers are required to live with host families during Pre-Service Training (PST) and three months after swearing-in.
-Though Volunteers are eligible to move into separate housing after the initial three months of service , most choose to live with host families for the entire service because of their close relationships and the safety and cultural integration it affords.
-In many small sites and villages independent housing options are scarce, and living with a host family for two years may be the only option available for the Volunteers.
-Host families and Volunteers are encouraged to integrate, learn more about each other’s cultures and assist in everyday life throughout their time together.
+Trainees and Volunteers are required to live with host families during Pre-Service Training and three months after swearing-in.
+Although Volunteers are eligible to move into separate housing after the initial three months of service should adequate separate housing options are available in the community, most Volunteers choose to live with host families for their entire service because of the close relationships, safety, and cultural integration it affords.
+In many small sites there will be a scarcity of independent housing options and therefore living with a host family for two years may be the only option available for the Volunteers.
+Both host family and the Volunteer are expected and encouraged to integrate, learn more about each other’s’ cultures and assist each other in everyday life throughout their time together.

 TRADITIONS INVOLVING ALCOHOL CONSUMPTION

-Alcohol is prevalent in Georgian society and it is common for Georgians to encourage and pressure each other to drink.
+Alcohol is prevalent in Georgian society.
 Georgian men generally consume large quantities of alcohol at supras (traditional meals with a toast master) - mostly homemade wine or vodka - and drink full glasses in one gulp.
 Georgian women generally consume less alcohol and do so mainly at gatherings of women.
-In mixed-gender settings, such as weddings or birthdays, women will participate in the toasting but generally consume moderate amounts of alcohol.
-It is never culturally acceptable for a woman to be drunk, especially in mixed-gender settings.
-In order to maintain a professional image and adhere to policy, Volunteers are expected to consume alcohol moderately and never appear obviously intoxicated in public.
+In mixed-gender settings, women do participate in the toasting but generally consume moderate amounts of alcohol.
+To maintain a professional image and adhere to policy, Volunteers should consume alcohol only in moderation and never appear obviously intoxicated in public.
 Volunteers will be taught strategies for how to say no and avoid excessive alcohol consumption while remaining culturally sensitive, and will be introduced to Peace Corps alcohol policies during PST.
 All Volunteers are advised to follow guidelines of minimal drinking.

-Georgia has strictly defined, conservative gender roles, especially for women.
-Though Georgia is seeing increasing numbers of international visitors, Volunteers, as foreigners, may still experience a lot of attention in their communities.
+Georgia has strictly defined and conservative gender roles, especially for women.
+Georgia is seeing increasing numbers of international visitors but as foreigners, Volunteers may still experience a lot of unwanted attention in their communities.

 Ethnically diverse Volunteers may face additional unwanted attention.
-While homosexual relationships are not considered a crime, sexual orientation and gender identities are typically considered taboo topics.
-As a general practice in the past, LGBTQ Volunteers have chosen to be discreet about their sexual orientation and/or gender identity.
-Peace Corps is committed to creating a supportive and inclusive environment for Volunteers of all backgrounds to ensure Volunteers are able to discuss diversity-related concerns with peers and staff confidentially throughout service.
+While same-sex relationships are not considered a crime, sexual orientation and gender identities are typically considered taboo topics.
+As a general practice in the past, LGBTQ+ Volunteers have chosen to be discreet about their sexual orientation and/or gender identity.
+Peace Corps is committed to creating a supportive and inclusive environment for Volunteers of all backgrounds to ensure that Volunteers are able to discuss diversity-related concerns with peers and staff confidentially throughout service.